TIBCOSoftware/snappydata/docs/release_notes/known_issues.md

 # Known Issues
-The following key issues have been registered as bugs in the SnappyData bug tracking system:
+The following key issues have been registered as defects in the TIBCO ComputeDB defect tracking system:

 <table align="left">
 <colgroup>